owasp-modsecurity/website/content/blog/2026-02-22-about-body-limitations.md

 author: airween
 ---

-Have you ever wondered what exactly the request body limits means in ModSecurity and how do they work?
+Have you ever wondered what exactly the request body limits mean in ModSecurity and how they work?

 <!--more-->